njlr/rs-core-lib/prion/core.md

 Equality comparison operators.

+* `static constexpr char Flagset::cvalue(uint64_t flag) noexcept`
 * `template <typename C> static constexpr uint64_t Flagset::value(C flag) noexcept`

-Returns the bitmask value corresponding to a character flag, or zero if the character is not a valid flag (see above).
+These return the character flag corresponding to a bitmask flag, or vice versa.
+The `cvalue()` function will return zero if the argument does not have exactly one bit set; `value()` will return zero if the argument is not a valid flag character (i.e. one of the ASCII letter and punctuation marks listed above).

 * `class FlagError: public std::invalid_argument`
     * `FlagError::FlagError(Flagset flags, const char* domain)`